 If you have things that you tend to put off, tackle them right away in the morning, regardless of when you are at your best.
 That way you get them done and out of the way, and you can relax the rest of the day.

 Set boundaries for your family.

-Your family; your kids, husband and extended family, all need to learn when you are available and when you are off limits.
+Your family; your kids, husband and extended family, all need to learn when you are available and when you are off-limits.
 Now granted, infants and toddlers cannot give mom alone time.
 But once your kids hit three, they can start to learn to leave mom alone when she is completing certain tasks.
-And you need to teach them to do this, not only for you and your efforts to get stuff done, but also for them.
 They need to learn to respect other people’s quiet/alone time and they need to learn to entertain themselves.
 This goes for your spouse and your extended family as well.

+Even supermoms have to clean.
 Saturday cleaning is something I grew up with.
 It’s important for me to have a clean house.
-My family knows that when I am cleaning house, I am unavailable.
+My family knows that when I am cleaning the house, I am unavailable.
 However, I had to teach my husband’s family this.
 At first, they didn’t understand why I couldn’t go shopping just because I was cleaning my house.
-In their mind, I was slighting them – I could easily clean house another day.
+In their mind, I was slighting them – I could easily clean the house another day.
 But in reality, I was only setting up a boundary.
-This was the day I set aside to get it done, and I was getting it done.

-As a mom of six boys, I am often told two things: “Boy, you sure have your hands full!” and “Boy, you sure do get a lot done!”And both are true.
+I am a mom of six boys, I am often told two things: “Boy, you sure have your hands full!” and “you sure do get a lot done!”And both are true.
 I’m no supermom.
-But I have, over the years, been forced to learn how to manage my time better.
+Manage your time better, that is what I have learned over the years.
 And here’s my biggest secret: You have to let some things go.